-All classroom and behind-the-wheel training must be successfully completed to receive a Driver Training (DT) Certificate of Completion.
-You will receive your DT Certificate of Completion no more than 10 business days from the time of your final behind the wheel lesson, your DT Certificate of Completion will be emailed to you, and also uploaded to your student portal.
+All classroom and behind-the-wheel training must be successfully completed to receive a Driver Training Certificate of Completion.
+You will receive your Driver Training Certificate of Completion no more than 10 business days from the time of your final behind the wheel lesson, your Driver Training Certificate of Completion will be emailed to you, and uploaded to your student portal.

 What do I do if my certificate is lost or damaged?

 Certificates of Completion are uploaded to the student portal for easy access, under the Student Files section, they are also emailed to you so you can save, and reprint as needed.
 (If you started class before.
 May 1st, 2022, a Request for Duplicate Certificate form must be completed and submitted/cost is $15).